-Our award winning Global Talent Programme (GTP) extracurricular Skills Award is open to all UG and PGT students throughout their time at BU.
+Our award-winning Global Talent Programme (GTP) extracurricular Skills Award is open to all undergraduate and postgraduate taught students throughout their time at BU.

-Being a part of the GTP community enables students to develop key skillsets needed for the global marketplace and provides a key talking point at interviews and assessment centres.
+Being a part of the GTP community enables students to develop skill sets needed for the global marketplace and provides a key talking point at interviews and assessment centres.

 Within the Global Talent Framework students are encouraged to think and act locally, nationally and internationally, through a series of core workshops and a portfolio of over 100 activities.